 Utilizing civilian auxiliaries in pursuit of national security goals is not novel.
-In naval warfare, nations have long used private citizens called privateers to support military operations.
-In the cyber domain, Russia and China have already demonstrated efficacy of employing private actors as "cyber auxiliaries" to target adversaries.
-During Russia's 2007 distributed denial-of-service (DDoS) attacks on Estonia, Moscow's intelligence agencies provided software and guidance to ordinary citizens, or "patriotic hackers," wanting to punish Estonia for removing a statue to the Red Army's victory over Germany.
-For reasons already mentioned, Western governments would need to take a more indirect approach to channeling the capabilities of their citizen hackers.
+In naval warfare, nations have long used private citizens called privateers to support military operations.6 In the cyber domain, Russia and China have already demonstrated efficacy of employing private actors as "cyber auxiliaries" to target adversaries.7 During Russia's 2007 distributed denial-of-service (DDoS) attacks on Estonia, Moscow's intelligence agencies provided software and guidance to ordinary citizens, or "patriotic hackers," wanting to punish Estonia for removing a statue to the Red Army's victory over Germany.8 For reasons already mentioned, Western governments would need to take a more indirect approach to channeling the capabilities of their citizen hackers.

 From behind the scenes, security agencies could provide technical succor and encouragement to cyber auxiliaries to subvert Russian efforts to shut down or censor those domestic news outlets trying to provide accurate war coverage.
 Civilian hackers' efforts could be channeled toward gathering images and videos of Russian indiscriminate attacks, Russian military casualties, and instances of Russian domestic opposition and getting this information through to Russian audiences.
-Finally, and more actively, cyber auxiliaries could, with discreet direction, use DDoS attacks to target companies identified as bottlenecks in economic and military supply chains.
+Finally, and more actively, cyber auxiliaries could, with discreet direction, use DDoS attacks to target companies identified as bottlenecks Eugene Dokukin, known on the internet as "MustLive," is a principal organizer of cyber resistance against Russian cyberwar efforts aimed at undermining the government of Ukraine.
+He is an example of many Ukraine cyber experts who have organized themselves in an effort to counter Russian cyber attacks and to conduct counterattacks against Russian networks.
+(Photo courtesy of Euromaidan Public Relations)

+in economic and military supply chains.
 Despite media hype about civilian groups unleashing a cyber war, such efforts, even with greater direction and support, will not change the facts on the ground.
 Nonetheless, they represent a relatively low-cost and largely deniable means of causing disruption to the Russian state and for shaping the battle over information.